polvalente/handoff/NOTES.md

 - Function: some kind of annotation that a given function should always be ran instead of the value being saved.
-This will allow us to load certain layers of a neural network from disk regardless of where they're stored.